justinnevins/dexrp-tools/replit.md

 **Routing**: Wouter for client-side routing.
 **Mobile-First Design**: Optimized for mobile devices with a dedicated mobile app layout, bottom navigation, and a maximum width constraint.
 **Data Storage**: Client-side persistence using browser localStorage for wallets, transactions, and trustlines, eliminating backend database dependencies.
+**Native Mobile Apps**: Capacitor integration enables building standalone Android and iOS apps from the same codebase, with platform detection and automatic CORS bypass for native environments.

 ### Backend Architecture